 A figure who wishes to buy out one of Geoffrey Wilder's properties for a large sum of money.
-Later revealed to be the reason the PRIDE exists and the benefactor of each of its members.
+Later revealed to be the reason that PRIDE exists and the benefactor of each of its members.

 - A God Am I: He didn't explicitly state it, but he made a point that Church of Gibborim is his religion, with the Gibborim's name actually being his species' name.
 The Church's human followers are unknowingly worshipping him.

 - Achilles' Heel: Gibborim is effectively Nigh Invulnerable, but their human host is not.
 If the host is dead, the Gibborim has to abandon it and find another host.

 - Ambiguously Human: He's implied to be extremely long lived and when aged looks like a mummufied alien.
 When he has sex with Leslie, a blinding light emerges from them.
 He also has the same powers as Karolina.
 He's later revealed to be the magistrate of the Gibborim race.

 - Bad Boss: He threatens and outright attacks the PRIDE's kids when things don't go his way.
 By the end of season one, they're all conspiring against him.

 - Big Bad: The PRIDE is bound to serve him as a result of their Deal with the Devil.
 Leslie, who is the leader of the PRIDE, is subservient to him.

 - Body Surf: He's been doing this for quite awhile, though he claims that he's kept his latest host for longer than average because it was the one by which he fathered Karolina.
 Once this form and his ship is destroyed, he possesses Victor.